 Compensation claims for trucking accidents are very complex.
 In addition to the catastrophic injuries and losses often associated with these events, there is also federal and state laws that must be reviewed and a potential for several insurance companies to be involved.
 All compensation claims must follow specific steps, and each step must be completed before moving to the next.
 Understanding each stage will help you track the progress of your case.

 The initial consultation will be one of the most important meetings of your case.
 It is during this first meeting with your attorney that you will provide all the details of the accident and your injuries.
 You are encouraged to bring as much information as possible to this consultation.

-During this meeting, your truck accident attorney will discuss many things with you, including in-depth information about your injuries and your financial losses.
+During this meeting, your truck accident lawyer in New Jersey will discuss many things with you, including in-depth information about your injuries and your financial losses.
 Your attorney will also give you recommendations on things you should and should not do during the time you have an active case, request information that you will need to provide by the deadline and provide you with other relevant information.

 Once the consultation is over, and you have agreed to have legal representation, our law firm will begin to investigate all of the information that you have provided immediately.
 We will start to gather evidence and start communicating with the insurance company.